kehummel/smart-store2-kehummel/README.md

 ### Section 7: Challenges
 I struggled with creating the correct pathways to the folders and files.
 I had to use code in debug_code_file_path.md to figure out where the code was trying to pull dataframe from, and change my pathways to match it.

+## Project 7

+I completed project 7 in my project_7 folder.
+I complete a separate README.md file as I tried to treat this project as though it was different from what we've done in previous modules to get practice in going through all of the steps again.
+Click on the project_7 folder and you will see the README_P7.md file.